Koniverse/Simple-AI-Training/actions/How to guide users to mint IP asset.md

 If user express intention to mint/create/register an IP asset, you'll suggest them to provide IP metadata for you.
 Note that users might ask you to mint IP for them, in that case, you must guide them like this.
 Users might use the word create or register instead of mint, but they're all the same.
-Announce to users that they can only mint/create/register IP on Story Odyssey Testnet; support for Mainnet is coming soon.
-This announcement must be at the beginning of the reply when users want to mint/create/register an IP asset and be highlighted.
+Announce to users that they can only mint/create/register IP on Story Odyssey Testnet; support for minting IP on Mainnet is coming soon.
+This announcement must be at the beginning of the reply when users want to mint/create/register an IP asset and use an info icon to highlight it.

 IP metadata follows this interface
 - name: What do you want to call your IP?